ivangfr/springboot-keycloak-openldap/README.md

 # `springboot-keycloak-openldap`

-The goal of this project is to create a simple [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/)
-REST API, called `simple-service`, and secure it with [`Keycloak`](https://www.keycloak.org).
+The goal of this project is to create a simple [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API, called `simple-service`, and secure it with [`Keycloak`](https://www.keycloak.org).
 Furthermore, the users of the API will be loaded into `Keycloak` from [`OpenLDAP`](https://www.openldap.org) server.

-> Note.
-In [`docker-swarm-environment`](https://github.com/ivangfr/docker-swarm-environment) repository, it is shown how to deploy this project into a cluster of Docker Engines in swarm mode.
+> **Note** In [`docker-swarm-environment`](https://github.com/ivangfr/docker-swarm-environment) repository, it is shown how to deploy this project into a cluster of Docker Engines in swarm mode.
 Besides, we will be running a Keycloak cluster with more than one instance.

 ## Prerequisite